davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Betty died?

+## 2009

+Saw Matt play drums with Bill O'Brien.

 ## 2010

 Saw J.B. in a play.

-Saw a banker on Facbook through a window.
+Saw a banker on Facebook through a window.

 ## 2012

 "Do you abjure smoking?"

+## 2015

+Shooed a possum away from the cat food.

 ## 2017

 What kind of jelly?
 "Plain."

+## 2018

+An owl killed a bird about a foot from my face.

+## 2019

+Found a dead possum on Gina's path.

 ## 2021